 Ref Controls Specified by SugarCRM Testing Performed by Linford & Company Results of Testing 9.4 SugarCRM has established guidance and direction pertaining to vendor management which is defined in the vendor management policy.
 Inspected the vendor management policy and determined that SugarCRM had established a policy to provide guidance and direction to personnel regarding approved vendor management activities.
 No exceptions noted.
 9.5 To effectively manage its vendors, SugarCRM annually completes a vendor risk assessment.
-Inspected SugarCRM's annual assessment of its cloud infrastructure subservice provider and noted that noted that the review was performed during the period and included a review of the subservice provider's third- party attestations.
+Inspected SugarCRM's annual assessment of its cloud infrastructure subservice provider and noted that the review was performed during the period and included a review of the subservice provider's third-party attestations.
 No exceptions noted.
 9.6 Vendor risks identified during the risk assessment are recorded in SugarCRM's risk register.
-Inquired of management and ascertained that any vendor related risks were recorded in the Company's risk register.
 Inspected SugarCRM's internal risk register and noted that it included risks pertaining to vendors.
-No exceptions noted. and it included lisks perturning to vendors.
+No exceptions noted.